WormBase/wb-search/README.md

 ### Environment Variables

-You will need to set the following environment variables, and keep them up to date with a WS release:
+You will need to set the following environment variables, and keep them up to date with a WS release.
+Consider placing them in your `.bash_profile`.

 *The Datomic transactor.
-It looks something like `datomic:ddb://us-east-1/WSXXX/wormbase`
+It looks something like `datomic:ddb://us-east-1/WSXXX/wormbase`*

 - **WB_DB_URI** (required)

-Optional environment variables:
+Optional environment variables for local/Non-AWS development environments only)
-- AWS_ACCESS_KEY_ID (for local/Non-AWS dev environment only)
+- AWS_ACCESS_KEY_ID
-- AWS_SECRET_ACCESS_KEY (for local/Non-AWS dev environment only)
+- AWS_SECRET_ACCESS_KEY

 ### Permission